Graphic of a pregnant person with a heart and a medical cross symbol inside, representing healthcare or medical aid for pregnancy.

 If you can’t get health insurance:

 Go to a free clinic or community health center near you.
-To find a clinic near you, call 2-1-1.
+To find a clinic near you, click here.
 Free clinics help people for free.
 Community Health Centers have financial help to lower the bill.

 You can download a printable PDF of this information